jakkulabs/PowervRA/docs/build.md

 ### Release

-**Not implemeneted**

 Releases always happen from the **master** branch of our repository.
 We control the changes to this branch by using pull requests.
-Once a PR has been approved adding the
+Once a PR has been approved, adding the
 [Release] tag to the commit message will instruct the build script to invoke the Release task.
 This task will only execute when the current branch is **master** and it's goal is to create a new GitHub release and publish the module to the PowerShell Gallery.